rvanmazijk/Cape-vs-SWA/README.md

 - [ ] data/raw/docs/SoilGrids250m.txt in this README
 - [ ] Other data/raw/docs/*.txt in this README

-- [ ] Merge "for-Dryad/"-approach back into main folders?
+- [x] Merge "for-Dryad/"-approach back into main folders?
+    - [ ] Update scripts to reflect this merge

 ## Outline of DataDryad files